YusraTahir13/AML-PROJECT-BASIC/README.md

 ROC-AUC Score: 0.99

-All generated output figures have been saved in the corresponding folder for reference.
+All generated output figures have been saved in the [figures folder](https://github.com/YusraTahir13/AML-PROJECT-BASIC/tree/main/figures) for reference.

 ## Results Interpretation ##